constellation39/openapi-to-mcp/README.md

 ### 3. Connect with an MCP Client

-Depending on your chosen `MCP_TRANSPORT` method, use the appropriate MCP client to connect to `openapi-to-mcp`.
+Depending on the `MCP_TRANSPORT` you've chosen, connect to `openapi-to-mcp` using a corresponding MCP client.

 **Stdio Mode (Default)**: